jasminetrinity527/jasminetrinity527/README.md

-I'm currently a senior, I attend Bowie State University My major is Computer Technology with a concentration of Network Enterprise Infrastructure I am a holder of one degree, which is an Associates Degree in Cyber Secuirty from Prince Georges Community College I enjoy watching moives during my spare time
-I mostly spend my academic time doing research, hands-on technology projects Pertaining to Technology, I have experince with Python, Java etc.
+I'm currently a senior, I attend Bowie State University My major is Computer Technology with a concentration of Network Enterprise Infrastructure I am a holder of one degree, which is an Associates Degree in Cyber Secuirty from Prince Georges Community College I mostly spend my academic time doing research, hands-on technology projects pertaining to Technology, I have experince with Python, Java etc.